cmsc398w/course_docs/documentation/src/Notes/Networking.md

 Once an IP address gets your data packets to the correct destination machine, Layer 4 protocols take over to deliver that data to the specific application waiting for it.
 The two major protocols here are TCP and UDP.

 **TCP (Transmission Control Protocol)** acts like a reliable courier service for your data.
-Before sending anything substantial, it establishes aconnection with the receiving end using a process called the "three-way handshake".
+Before sending anything substantial, it establishes aconnection with the receiving end using a handshake protocol.
 This ensures both sides are ready and agree to communicate.
 Once the connection is up, TCP manages the data flow, breaking large chunks into numbered segments, ensuring they arrive in the correct order, and retransmitting any segments that get lost or corrupted along the way.
 This reliability makes TCP ideal for applications where data integrity and order are critical, such as loading web pages (HTTP/HTTPS), sending emails (SMTP), transferring files (FTP), or maintaining a persistent remote connection (SSH).
 However, this management comes at the cost of increased overhead and latency compared to UDP.

 **UDP (User Datagram Protocol)**, in contrast, operates more like the postal service for postcards.
-It's a connectionless protocol, meaning it simply bundles data into packets (datagrams) and sends them off towards the destination IP address and port without any prior negotiation or handshake.
+It's a connectionless protocol, meaning it bundles data into packets (datagrams) and sends them off towards the destination IP address and port without any prior negotiation or handshake.
 UDP makes a "best effort" attempt to deliver the data but provides no guarantees.
 Packets might arrive out of order, get duplicated, or never arrive at all, and UDP itself won't try to fix these issues.
-This approach results in significantly lower overhead and latency than TCP, making UDP suitable for applications where speed is important and occasional data loss can be tolerated or handled by the application itself.
+This approach results in lower overhead and latency than TCP, making UDP suitable for applications where speed is important and occasional data loss can be tolerated or handled by the application itself.
 Common examples include DNS lookups (where a quick request-response is needed, and the client can just retry if needed), DHCP (assigning IP addresses), live video and audio streaming (where retransmitting old data is pointless), and many online games (where timely updates are more important than guaranteed delivery of every single packet).

 ### Ports and Sockets

 Whether using TCP or UDP, applications need a way to distinguish themselves from other services running on the same machine.
 This is achieved using **port numbers**, ranging from 0 to 65535.
 Many common services use "well-known" ports (e.g., HTTP on TCP port 80, HTTPS on TCP port 443, DNS on UDP/TCP port 53).
 The specific combination of an IP address, a transport protocol (TCP or UDP), and a port number forms a unique communication endpoint known as a **socket** (e.g., `172.17.0.2` using TCP on port `443`).
-When troubleshooting, verifying that the service you're trying to reach is actually listening on the expected protocol and port number on the server side is a fundamental step.
+When troubleshooting, verifying that the service you're trying to reach is actually listening on the expected protocol and port number on the server side is important.

 ## Basic Connectivity Testing

-Having confirmed your machine possesses valid IP addresses (using `ip addr show`), the next logical step in troubleshooting is to test whether you can actually communicate with other devices, both locally and across the internet.
-Two fundamental command-line tools, `ping` and `traceroute`, operate primarily at the Network Layer (Layer 3) and are indispensable for this basic connectivity testing.
+Having confirmed your machine possesses valid IP addresses (using `ip addr show`), the next logical step in troubleshooting is to test whether you can communicate with other devices, both locally and across the internet.
+Two command-line tools, `ping` and `traceroute`, operate primarily at the Network Layer (Layer 3) and are commonly used for connectivity testing..

 ### Checking Reachability with `ping`

-The `ping` command is your first go-to tool for checking basic network reachability.
+The `ping` command is allows you to check basic network reachability.
 Its function is simple: it sends special network packets to a specified destination host.
 If the destination host is reachable and configured to respond (most are, unless blocked by a firewall), it will send back a reply packet.
 Receiving these replies confirms that a Layer 3 path exists between your machine and the target.

 You use `ping` by simply providing the hostname or IP address you want to test: